Information on Commercial Bonding

 At SuretyBonds.com, we believe in providing clients with a fast, easy and error-free bonding process.
 You can contact us online or by phone at 1 (800) 308-4358 to get the application process started.
-In most situations we can have your free, no obligation surety bond quote ready within one business day.
+In most situations, we can have your free, no obligation surety bond quote ready within 1 business day.
 In fact, some commercial bonds can be fully issued over the phone in just 5 minutes.
-However, riskier bond types might involve a slightly longer application process.
+Riskier bond types, however, might involve a slightly longer application process.
 Regardless of the type of bond you need, your bond will be issued once payment is processed.
 You'll receive the original bond form in the mail via your preferred shipping method.